Pet Surgery FAQ

 What types of surgery does Tanglewilde Veterinary Clinic perform?

-Our veterinary surgeons perform a variety of procedures including spay and neuter, orthopedic surgery, emergency surgery and more.
+Our veterinary surgeons perform a variety of procedures including spay and neuter, soft tissue surgery, emergency surgery and more.

 Will my pet be under anesthesia during surgery?